 Poor operation and maintenance when checking and removing water from above ground storage tanks can prompt various dangers, from fuel quality to microbial contamination.
 This can cause severe damage to your storage tank and equipment.
 Also, these dangers can influence your benefits.
-All above ground storage tanks storing nearly any fuel — gasoline, diesel, aviation and jet fuel, biofuels, and others may be affected.
+All above-ground storage tanks storing nearly any fuel — gasoline, diesel, aviation and jet fuel, biofuels, and others may be affected.

 Fuel today is more susceptible to moisture separation and accumulation.
 The downside of removing lead from gasoline and sulfur from diesel has had a side effect.
 It can microbial growth to occur more readily, now uninhibited by lead and sulfur.
 Ethanol and biodiesel are important in today’s fueling economy.
-However, both are “hygroscopic,” this means they can attract water.
+However, both are “hygroscopic,” which means they can attract water.

 This is why fuel storage tank owners and operators must be even more diligent when monitoring for and removing water from their fuel storage and dispensing systems.
-Now, it’s more important than ever to conduct regular inspections and maintenance of your entire above ground fuel storage system.
+Now, it’s more important than ever to conduct regular inspections and maintenance of your entire above-ground fuel storage system.

 Reduce your risk protect your fuel supply

 - Inspect your above ground storage tank system frequently